THE LONG BALL In 2014 MLB: TOP 5 HRs AL/NL + Who Will Win The HR Titles?

 Like us on Facebook here

 Posted on August 27, 2014, in HRs and tagged anthony rizzo, billy beane, bo porter, chris carter, david ortiz, giancarlo stanton, houston astros, jed lowrie, jose abreu, jose altuve, justin upton, lucas duda, mark reynolds, marlon byrd, Mike Trout, nate freiman, nelson cruz, oakland athletics, top home run hitters MLB 2014, troy tulowitzki.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on THE LONG BALL In 2014 MLB: TOP 5 HRs AL/NL + Who Will Win The HR Titles?.